 - Level 6 (Satellite or Local Level) tournaments—these are multi-day events for players who have a little bit more tournament experience.

 - Level 5 (Sectional Open) tournaments—these tournaments are for players at a more advanced level who have moved beyond the satellite competition level.

 - Levels 4 through 1 (Open)–these tournaments provide strong competition, and at the higher levels you can earn USTA national ranking points.

-USTA’s website also lists certain non-sanctioned tournaments.
-Non-sanctioned tournaments do not contribute to a player’s ranking points, but they can still be valuable for helping to build a player’s competition skills.
+There are also non-sanctioned tournaments that do not contribute to a player’s ranking points, but they can still be valuable for helping to build a player’s competition skills.